MikelGlez02/Data-Analysis/README.md

 (the name of these folders can be specified in the configuration file).

-3. Configuration file:
-The configuration file is

-config.cf
+# Compilación/Ejecución del Proyecto

+python main.py [--project_path PROJECT_PATH] [--url URL] [--user USER] [--tm TM]

+--project_path: El arichivo del proyecto, el cual si no viene definido como tal, la aplicación lo preguntará.
+--url: A single url to be labeled.
+This option can be used to revise urls that have been wrongly labeled in a previous labeling session.
+--user: Nombre del usuario.
+Para usar esa opción, se usa track_user: en el archivo de configuración.
+--tm: Modo de transferencia.
+Specifies the criterium used to import new data from the input folder.
+Available options are:
+          expand : All urls existing in the input folder are integrated into the dataset.
+This is the default option. project : New URLs cannot be added to the dataset, but only information about labels or predictions.
+          contract: Only urls in the input folder are preserved in the data structure.

+# Análisis de Resultados

+...
+The input data and the results of the labelling application are usually stored in a MongoDB or in a set of files.

+# Bibliografía

+Load the database.
+Data import.
+Data integration.
+Selection of labels.
+Labeling
+Close.

+# Archivo de Configuración

-and must be located at the project folder.
+The configuration file is config.cf and must be located at the project folder.
 If it does not exist, the application creates one by copying a default configuration file (namely, file config.cf.default from the aplication folder structure).
 This file must be edited and adapted to the current labeling task.
 This file contains several field, whose contents can be modified.
-The are described in the following secctions.
+The are described in the following sections.